kristopher-h/vim-liq/README.rst

 The following high level features have some level of support:

-1. Auto complete
+#.
+Auto complete
-2. Find references
+#.
+Find references
-3. Diagnostics
+#.
+Diagnostics
-4. Goto definition
+#.
+Goto definition

 Todo
 ----

-1. It is now due time to refactor, refactor, clean-up and refactor
+#.
+It is now due time to refactor, refactor, clean-up and refactor
-2. Add unit tests (start with all python code)
+#.
+Add unit tests (start with all python code)
-3. Add support for more lsp servers
+#.
+Add support for more lsp servers
-4. Verify python3 and python2 support
+#.
+Verify python3 and python2 support
-6. Make sure python exceptions are handled better
+#.
+Make sure python exceptions are handled better
-5. and much more
+#.
+And much more

 Installation
 ------------